Best Communication and Media colleges in Kansas

 Topeka, KS

-Southwestern College offers 5 Communication and Media degree programs.
-It's a small, private not-for-profit, four-year university in a faraway town.
-In 2022, 7 Communication and Media students graduated with students earning 7 Bachelor's degrees.
+Kansas Wesleyan University offers 2 Communication and Media degree programs.
+It's a small, private not-for-profit, four-year university in a remote town.
+In 2024, 7 Communication and Media students graduated with students earning 7 Bachelor's degrees.

 McPherson College